Inference with Mondrian Random Forests: Debiased Mondrian random forests

 \section{Debiased Mondrian random forests}

-In this section we give our next main contribution, proposing a variant of the Mondrian random forest estimator which corrects for higher-order bias with an approach based on generalized jackknifing \citep{schucany1977improvement}.
-This estimator retains the basic form of a Mondrian random forest estimator in the sense that it is a linear combination of Mondrian tree estimators, but in this section we allow for non-identical linear coefficients, some of which may be negative, and for differing lifetime parameters across the trees.
+We give our next main contribution: a novel variant of the Mondrian random forest estimator that corrects for higher-order bias with an approach based on generalized jackknifing \citep{schucany1977improvement}.
+This estimator retains the basic form of a Mondrian random forest in the sense that it is a linear combination of Mondrian tree estimators, but in this section we allow for non-identical linear coefficients, some of which may be negative, and for differing lifetime parameters across the trees.
 Since the basic Mondrian random forest estimator is a special case of this more general debiased version, we will discuss only the latter throughout the rest of the paper.

-We use the explicit form of the bias given in Theorem~\ref{thm:bias} to construct a debiased version of the Mondrian forest estimator.
-Let $J \geq 0$ be the bias correction order.
-As such, with $J=0$ we retain the original Mondrian forest estimator, with $J=1$ we remove second-order bias, and with $J = \lfloor\flbeta / 2 \rfloor$ we remove bias terms up to and including order $2 \lfloor\flbeta / 2 \rfloor$, giving the maximum possible bias reduction achievable in the H{\"o}lder class $\cH^\beta$.
+We use the explicit form of the bias given in Lemma~\ref{lem:bias} to construct the debiased Mondrian forest estimator as follows, letting $J \geq 0$ be the bias correction order.
+With $J=0$ we preserve the original Mondrian random forest, with $J=1$ we remove second-order bias, and with $J = \lfloor\flbeta / 2 \rfloor$ we remove bias terms up to and including order $2 \lfloor\flbeta / 2 \rfloor$, giving the maximum possible bias reduction achievable in the H{\"o}lder class $\cH^\beta$ \citep{stone1982optimal}.
 As such, only bias terms of order $1/\lambda^\beta$ will remain.